Contrast-Security-OSS/DjanGoat/docs/a1/Command-Injection.md

     ------WebKitFormBoundary0tXzAPCVysul0K4b--
     ```
 7. You should be able to see 'ls' is executed from terminal, and there is a newly created directory named 'hacked' in DjanGoat base directory.

+ #### Bypass Intercepting Proxy Method
+ 1. Create a file named "; ls; mkdir hacked; cp"
+ 2. Login and navigate to benefit forms page
+ 3. Upload the file "; ls; mkdir hacked; cp"
+ 4. Check 'Backup?' checkbox
+ 5. Press Upload Button
+ 6. You should see there is a newly created directory named 'hacked' in DjanGoat base directory.

 ### Solution